bulletsandbats/bulletsandbats/README.md

 ## hello !!
 have a good day/night whoevers reading this !!
 (p.s.
 I apologize to anyone I've ragebaited or just gen have been mean to) Party Poison fictionkin , doubles dni please !!
+And please do not talk about jetpoison or the killjoys deaths around me !!

 DNI
 - Proshippers/Comshippers/darkshippers (unless we were already friends before this was made, meaning im comfy with you, you can int, just don’t talk about those ships with me.
 But if i dont know you, dni.)